Compliance

 Promotion System

 The Compliance Committee, chaired by the CEO, aims to strengthen compliance throughout the Group.
-This committee acts as an advisory body to the Board of Directors with the Legal Department servings as its administrative office.
-The Compliance Committee is comprised of all directors, officers, and subsidiary managers, and it serves as a headquarters for investigating and responding to serious compliance violations regarding various rules and regulations.
-Specifically, the committee discusses measures and systems to resolve and eliminate compliance-related problems in the Group and incorporates the results of its deliberations into the organizations under the jurisdiction of each committee member.
+This committee acts as an advisory body to the Board of Directors with the Legal Department serving as its administrative office.
+The Compliance Committee is comprised of all directors and officers, and it serves as a central headquarters for the investigation of and response to any serious compliance violations.
+Specifically, the committee discusses measures and systems to resolve and eliminate compliance-related problems within the Group and incorporates the results of its deliberations into the organizations under the jurisdiction of each committee member.

 The Legal and Compliance Division plays a central role in the day-to-day compliance promotion activities of various departments, including the establishment and operation of compliance-related rules and regulations, as well as training in coordination with the Human Resources and General Affairs Division, divisions in charge of education in each business unit, and administrative divisions.
 The Audit Division evaluates the effectiveness of these efforts to prevent illicit activities, including corruption, and confirms the existence of illicit activities through internal audits.
 Important matters are reported to the Board of Directors as appropriate.